 The program will be held at Tohoku University.
 Specifically, all of the events will be held at Tohoku University, and the long-term stay visitors will stay in Sendai and work with researchers at Tohoku University.

 The proposals should be written in English, and the working language in the program should be English.

 The proposals are to be received and selected following the same schedule and selection procedure as the thematic programs.
 The deadline for submissions is Aug.
 31 2020, and the results will be sent to the organizers once the final decision has been made (in the beginning of January 2021).

 A single successful proposal will be selected by the TFC’s International Advisory Board (IAB), who will meet once each year to evaluate junior research program proposals.
 During the final stage of the evaluation process, you may be required to give an oral presentation about your proposal to the IAB.
 The successful proposal will likely be developed through a process of discussion between the proposers and the IAB, mediated by the TFC director.

-The organizers have the freedom to choose whether the program will be held in the academic year of 2020, which should be clearly written in the proposal.
+The organizers have the freedom to choose whether the program will be held in the academic years of 2021 or 2022, which should be clearly written in the proposal.

 Collaboration with the TFC

 After the evaluation of the junior research programs, the organizers will work together with the TFC program coordinators to develop the programs further, in accordance with the TFC’s aims and objectives.

 At each event within the junior research program, the organizers will acknowledge the contribution which the TFC has made, and will give a brief description of the TFC’s activities to the participants.